Sammyjo20/Sammyjo20/README.md

 #### Saloon
 Saloon is tool to help you build better integrations with third party APIs.
 It provides you with an eloquent, standardised syntax that will scale with your team.
 With Saloon, you don't have to worry about the underlying HTTP Client like Guzzle and spend more time with the data that APIs give you.

+You can learn more about Saloon by clicking [here](https://github.com/sammyjo20/saloon)

 #### Lasso

 Lasso is your asset "wrangler" (see what I did there).
 It's built for Laravel, and it automatically compiles your Webpack/Laravel Mix assets and uploads them to a Filesystem of your choice.
 It will then download those assets on all your web servers.